Frequently Asked Questions

 The History Department accepts the older GRE format scores.
 The average applicant weighs in at a little over 600 on the verbal.
 Accepted applications are usually quite a bit higher--nearing 650 to 700.
 If you have already taken your GRE within the last 5 years, you do not need to retake the test.
 You can also request (in a letter to the Department) that your GRE test be waived.

-Is the program customized for the military life style, in other words, if I get deployed how will this effect me?
+Is the program customized for the military lifestyle, in other words, if I get deployed how will this affect me?

 The University has policies that support academic withdrawal due to deployment.
 You receive 100% adjustment in tuition and fees and you are not penalized on your transcripts.
 Please see the following link regarding additional details. http://veterans.ku.edu/deploywithdraw.shtml.
 While the program is not customized for the military lifestyle, there is flexibility depending on individual circumstances.
 Military personnel and veterans are treated well at KU, and you would find that the History Department, your advisor, and faculty members would be supportive.